Library School Student Scholarships

 The committee will strive to achieve diversity and balance among scholarship recipients and will also take into account financial need and geographical location of the applicant.

-Scholarship applicants will be notified via e-mail during the week of January 2, 2017.
-Applicants should not register for the ACRL 2017 conference until notified of their status to avoid the need for refunds.
-The discounted early-bird registration rate will be available until January 27, 2017 for those that may not receive a scholarship, but still plan to attend.
+Scholarship Applicants will be notified via e-mail in mid-December, 2020.
+Applicants should not register for the ACRL 2021 conference until notified of their status to avoid the need for refunds.
+The discounted early-bird registration rate will be available until February, 2021 for those that may not receive a scholarship, but still plan to attend.

-For questions contact Tory Ondrla, ACRL Conference Supervisor.
+For questions contact Chase Ollis, ACRL Program Officer.